IIT-EnergySystemModels/oHySEM/README.md

-# HYSEM – Hybrid Systems for Energy management and Market strategies
+# oHYSEM – <span style="color:blue;">H</span>ybrid <span style="color:blue;">S</span>ystems for <span style="color:blue;">E</span>nergy management and <span style="color:blue;">M</span>arket strategies

-**HYSEM** is a Python library designed to provide optimal planning, operation, and management strategies for hybrid renewable electricity-hydrogen systems.
-It enables both stand-alone and grid-connected systems to participate in energy and hydrogen markets, ensuring the integration of new assets and efficient system scheduling.
+**oHYSEM** is an open-source model distributed as a Python library, designed to provide optimal planning, operation, and management strategies for hybrid renewable electricity-hydrogen systems.
+It supports both stand-alone and grid-connected systems in participating in energy and hydrogen markets, ensuring the seamless integration of new assets and efficient system scheduling.

 ## Table of Contents
 1. [Overview](#overview)